ryanwelcher/block-developer-cookbook/plugins/transforms/README.md

 This line is create a new `core/paragraph` block and mapping the `message` attribute from your block to it's counter part in the new block.

 Save your files and test this out!
-You should be able convert this block to a paragraph
+You should be able convert this block into a paragraph block.

 # Step - 3 Going both ways

-Next, create a new transition to go FROM a paragraph block TO your custom block.
+Now, create a new transition to go FROM a paragraph block TO your custom block.

 The process is basically the same, except you add the transform to the `from` array and change the block being created in the `transforms` function.